-Plants tend to get more sun and airflow, which helps prevent water-soaked soil.
-You can, therefore, be a bit less cautious when choosing planting soil for outdoor succulents.
+Plants tend to get more sun and airflow outdoors, which helps prevent water-soaked soil.
+It is possible, therefore, to be a bit less cautious when choosing planting soil for outdoor succulents.
 However, it’s still important to choose a mix that promotes good drainage.

 Soil vs. Mineral Ratio

 All soils contain a mixture of organic substances and minerals.
-Succulent soil has more mineral content in it than soil intended for other purposes.
-Organic substances hold on to water and deliver nutrients to plant roots, while minerals help promote drainage.
-The mineral to organic content ratio depends on the type of succulent you’re growing.
-You’ll want soil with a sandy texture for most succulents, as it will also improve drainage.
+When shopping for soil for succulents, the soil structure is of utmost importance.
+Succulent soil has more mineral content in it than soil.
+Organic substances hold on to water and deliver nutrients to plant roots, while minerals help promote soil drainage.
+The materials that make up the soil mix can also affect pH levels, which are optimally maintained at 5.5 to 6.5 for succulents.

 Container and Drainage